heremaps/xyz-documentation/docs/cli/basic-features.md

 # HERE Data Hub CLI

 In this section we give you a quick overview of the most commonly used commands to interact with Data Hub Spaces from the HERE Data Hub CLI.

+See [Get a HERE Account](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/obtain-user-credentials.html) for additional information regarding authentication and configuration procedures.

 > #### Warning
 >